Nowadays, more and more millennials are complaining about all kinds of health issues.

 This means that to improve our physical wellbeing, we must improve our mental health.
 A dramatic change in the lifestyle of our generation is needed.
 It is the only way we can improve our mental peace, and in effect, our physical health.

 Here are some tips on how to change your lifestyle and attain mental peace:

 Mindfulness is truly the modern medicine of this modern health crisis.
 Most people think of it as spiritual mumbo-jumbo, but mindfulness is far from it.
 Scientific research has shown how beneficial practicing mindfulness is for the human mind, and in effect, the human body.

 In theory, mindfulness is a simple concept.
 All you need to do is be aware of yourself in a moment.
 Don’t judge.
 Don’t digress.
 Just be self-aware always.
 However, it’s not as simple as it sounds.
 The biggest hurdle in achieving mindfulness is our “monkey brain.”

 Every time you’ll try to practice mindfulness, you’ll find your thoughts digressing.
 At times we think without knowing that we’re thinking.
 And it is these thoughts that result in negativity in the mind, and then in the body.
 Our thoughts are the only reason we accumulate so much of stress.
 Thoughts are the major reason behind depression (where we worry about the past) and anxiety (where we worry about the future.)

 Thinking without awareness is the inherent human nature.
 To beat that, you need practice.
-With practicing mindfulness, you’ll have a better control at your thoughts, which will result in a peaceful mind-state.
+By practicing mindfulness, you’ll have better control of your thoughts, which will result in a peaceful mind-state.
 This is extremely important for physical fitness.